Red Mountain AVA: Wines

 The area is known for producing powerful, tannic red wines.
 The wines are known for their balance in flavors, with an intense concentration of berry flavors.
 Compared to the Cabernet Sauvignon produced in other areas of the state, the Cabernets here are more structured than fruit-driven.
 Grapes from this area are in high demand and vineyards with notable reputations can receive as much as 30% above market price for their crops.
 The primary Cabernet Sauvignon clone planted is clone #8, which in Red Mountain produces a Cabernet wine similar in profile to a California wine, while the same clone planted in nearby Horse Heaven Hills AVA produces a wine similar in profile to Bordeaux.
+Since 2016, the Red Mountain AVA Alliance hosts the annual Red Mountain Cabernet Summit for key members of the wine industry from around the country to participate in events and tastings designed to promote what makes Red Mountain a unique wine grape producing region.

 100 Point Wines

 Many of Washington's cult wines are produced from Cabernet Sauvignon grapes grown in this AVA including the 2002, 2003 and 2005 Quilceda Creek Vintners Cabernet Sauvignon, which scored the rare 100 point wine rating from Robert Parker's The Wine Advocate.
 At the time, only 15 other wines in the US had received this designation, all made from California grapes.
 Only five other previous vintages have received consecutive perfect scores in The Wine Advocates publishing history.
 The Quilceda Creek wines were blends from three Red Mountain vineyards, Ciel du Cheval, Klipsun, and Tapteil, and one vineyard in adjoining Horse Heaven Hills viticultural area.